-As a restaurant located in the heart of one of Bryanston’s business/office nodes, we often have people joining us for a business lunch or dinner.
+We’re located in the heart of one of Bryanston’s business / office nodes, and often have people joining us for a business lunch or dinner.
 Sometimes it’s a meal to get away from the hustle and bustle, more often than not, it’s an important meeting over a meal.
 Doing business over a meal is a ritual that has existed for centuries, and has long been an effective way to build relationships, make the sale or seal the deal.

 We’ve been told that we’re a great restaurant for these types of meetings, and while we’re pretty sure we understand why people say that, we decided to do some research on what makes the best restaurant for a business lunch, or dinner?

 Esquire had this to say about a business meal: